SoniaRY-15/FinalProject-TPM-Kel9/README.md

 in your env, update the Database URL to:
 - DATABASE_URL="mysql://root:@localhost:3306/final_project_db" (or whatever your database name is)

-and then you can npx prisma migrate dev or npx prisma migrate deploy
+and then you can npx prisma generate